danieltdang/ODS/README.md

 # Object Management System (OMS)
 Utilizes [OpenCV 4.8.0](https://github.com/opencv/opencv/releases/tag/4.8.0), in combination with the vision AI model [YOLOv5](https://github.com/ultralytics/yolov5) to process images to identify and categorize products in an inventory.
 Store product details, quantities, and images in a [MySQL](https://github.com/mysql/mysql-server) database to track inventory levels and facilitate restocking.
+Uses [Qt](https://www.qt.io/) as the GUI framework for user-friendly interaction with the application.
 ## Overview

 Create an inventory management system using C++, OpenCV, and MySQL database integration.
 This application will use image processing to identify and categorize products within an inventory, while storing essential product details, quantities, and images in an SQL database.
 This system will enable efficient inventory tracking and streamline restocking processes.